Tag: appetizers

 For the Remoulade

-Mix to combine and chill in the refrigerator
+Mix to combine and chill in the refrigerator until ready to serve.

 Tools used to make this recipe